 Counseling Agencies will contact the borrowers within forty-eight to seventy-two hours to accept them into the program.

 Appointments are set-up with these agencies, generally within a week of the borrower’s initial call to the hotline.
 This allows time for the counseling agency to send the borrower information outlining the documentation that will be needed at the counseling appointment.
-The Allegheny County Department of Economic Development will then request that a Conciliation Conference be scheduled before the Honorable Michael E. McCarthy.
-The request for conciliation conference is posted on the Civil Division Court Records website.
+The Allegheny County Department of Economic Development will then request that a Conciliation Conference be scheduled before the Honorable John T. McVay, Jr. The request for conciliation conference is posted on the Civil Division Court Records website.
 The County Manager’s office then prepares an order of court that will schedule a Conciliation Hearing, which also places a hold on the foreclosure proceedings.
-These orders are then presented to Judge McCarthy for signature.
+These orders are then presented to Judge McVay for signature.
 The signed orders are delivered to the Civil Division Court Records, and the orders are posted on the website.
 The order temporarily prevents the lenders from being able to continue the foreclosure process.
 Copies of this order are mailed to all parties involved by the Department of Court Records.
 Until the scheduled hearing occurs, the Housing Counselors continue to work with the borrowers in an attempt to reach an agreement between the borrower and lender.
 The Housing Counselors send the Department of Economic Development a follow-up form concerning the progress of the loan modification.
-Economic Development reviews the information and provides Judge McCarthy with a summary of the scheduled conciliations so that he may determine which cases need to be:
+Economic Development reviews the information and provides Judge McVay with a summary of the scheduled conciliations so that he may determine which cases need to be:

 - Removed from the program

 - Continued for another Conciliation Hearing allowing enough time to reach an agreement between parties

 Eligible borrowers who choose not to participate in this program or fail to follow through with appointments with the counseling agencies will be subject to the rules of the mortgage foreclosure process.